 Ending a relationship

 If you’re not committed to resolving relationship issues and want to end it, read ‘Fourteen ways to break up better: How best to minimize the pain in a painful situation’.

 Abuse or violence

-It’s never OK to use power, abuse or violence against another person.
+Using power, abuse or violence against another person is never ok.
 If you need help, it’s available.
 For safety and support, call 1800 RESPECT (1800 737 732) for confidential information, counselling and support.
 They operate 24 hours, 7 days a week.

 Read the second instalment of this series: Nurturing relationships: Family and friends

 “Maybe you don’t need the whole world to love you.